Imperial Navy (film): Cast

-Production

 Release

 Imperial Navy was released theatrically in Japan where it was distributed by Toho on 8 August 1981.
 The film was the highest grossing domestic production in Japan in 1981.
 The film was released in the United States by Toho International on 28 November 1983.
 It was released to home video by Sony with an English-language dub.

 Historical accuracy

 While the film is generally accurate in its portrayal of the Pacific War, two inaccuracies occur during the Battle of Leyte sequence.
 In the film, the Center Force is seen withdrawing from battle at the San Bernardino Strait.
 In fact, it had engaged the Taffy 3 unit of the Seventh Fleet for two hours off Samar before withdrawing from the battle; in addition, the sequence in which the Zuikaku is sunk was reversed with the withdrawal.